 Recursive functions are possible.
-Please note that the termination condition have to be defined in the application code, and therefore the call level checking can not be done by the compiler.
+Please note that the termination condition have to be defined in the application code, and therefore the call level checking cannot be done by the compiler.
 Also note that the compiler does not allow any local variables in recursive functions.
 Function parameters and local variables can be handled by writing code that emulates a stack.

-A warning is printed when the compiler detects a function which call itself directly or through another function.
+A warning is printed when the compiler detects that a function call itself directly or through another function.
 This warning can be switched off with the -wr command line option.